weixsong/elasticlunr.js/README.md

 As I'm now focusing on new domain, hope that someone who interested on this project could help to maintain this repository.

+If anyone want to help to maintain this repo, please leave a message and I could add you to the admin account.
+Thanks very much~~~ :)

 # Milestone

 Thanks that so many people use and love Elasticlunr.js, it has received more than 500 stars.